solegalli/trainindatablog/_posts/2023-02-23-master-data-binning-in-python-using-pandas.md

 ### Equal-Width Binning with Pandas cut()

-Let’s see how to perform equal-width binning using Pandas `cut()`.
+Let’s see how to perform equal-width binning using pandas `cut()`.
 We will use the California housing dataset from Scikit-learn.

 Let’s import pandas and load the dataset into a pandas dataframe: